Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 ⚖️ Court Ruling + FDA Deadline = Big Changes for Compounding

-🧪 503A Compounding Pharmacies (smaller, local pharmacies) and 503B Outsourcing Facilities (larger FDA-registered facilities)
+503A Compounding Pharmacies (smaller, local pharmacies)

-The FDA has given these pharmacies until May 22, 2024, to cease all sales and distribution of compounded versions of these drugs made from bulk API (active pharmaceutical ingredients).
+These pharmacies can no longer compound semaglutide or tirzepatide from bulk ingredients.
+The FDA has issued a deadline of May 22, 2024, for these pharmacies to cease all sales and distribution of compounded versions of these drugs made from bulk API (active pharmaceutical ingredients).

 ⚠️ Penalties for Violating FDA Compounding Rules